shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The birds all gasped in shock.
 “It’s fake!”
 They turned back to the altar, where deer tracks trailed off in the opposite direction, before ending altogether in the middle between two hills.
 The birds all stood in shock.

-Meanwhile, a strangely-proportioned robed arakroca@AST flew away back to Wind’s Crossing.
-As it@AST landed behind a building, its@AST robes disappeared and it became just a regular arakroca@AST.
-This lanky arakroca@AST walked up to Revali’s house.
+Meanwhile, a strangely proportioned robed aarakocra@AST flew away back to Wind’s Crossing.
+As it@AST landed behind a building, its@AST robes disappeared and it became just a regular aarakocra@AST.
+This lanky aarakocra@AST walked up to Revali’s house.

-Two arakroca guards stopped the lanky arakroca@AST from entering.
+Two aarakocra guards stopped the lanky aarakocra@AST from entering.
 “What are you doing here?”
-They spoke in Arakroca.
+They spoke in Aarakocran.

-The lanky arakroca@AST didn’t respond, but instead pulled out a piece of paper.
-On the paper, written in Revali’s hand writing, was a note that requested delivery of Revali’s medication to the shooting range.
+The lanky aarakocra@AST didn’t respond, but instead pulled out a piece of paper.
+On the paper, written in Revali’s handwriting, was a note that requested delivery of Revali’s medication to the shooting range.
 It was even signed by Revali.

-The two guards looked at each other, and shrugged.
+The two guards looked at each other and shrugged.
 “Very well then, you@AST may enter.”
 The guards let him@AST in.

-Once inside, the lanky arakroca@AST got down on all fours and turned into a deer.
+Once inside, the lanky aarakocra@AST got down on all fours and turned into a deer.
 Astalir’s antlers glowed, and the room was torn apart.
 Books and bags flew everywhere.
 “There’s gotta be something in here.”
 A bottle of medication flew by.
 “Oh, there that is.”
 Astalir placed the medication on the table by the door, for when he needed to leave.

 Which he had to do sooner than expected.
 Wings flapped outside, and footsteps approached the door.

 “Sir?
 I thought you were at the shooting range?”
 The guard said from outside.

-“Yeah and now I’m here.
+“Yeah, and now I’m here.
 Move.”
 The door handle jiggled.

 Astalir’s eyes darted around.
-He piled books in front of the door, and re-locked it.
-He slipped out the back exit of the house, just as the front door opened and a caw-caw echoed through the building.
+He piled books in front of the door and re-locked it.
+He slipped out of the back exit of the house, just as the front door opened and a caw-caw echoed through the building.
 Astalir turned into a bird and flew off.

-Astalir easily catches up to the party, although he is a bit disappointed he wasn’t able to get the answers to his questions.
+Astalir easily catches up to the party, although he is a bit disappointed that he wasn’t able to get the answers to his questions.
 What were those robed birds doing?
 Were they going to sacrifice him?
 If so, to who?
 Astalir didn’t get a good look at the runes on the altar.
 Astalir thinks about it as he follows the party’s tracks to the edge of town in Canadia, turning back into a deer to blend in with the moose roaming the streets, and avoiding an annoying noisy syrup salesman.

 ===